-Esotropia can be constant or intermittent.
-A constant esotropia is present all the time, whereas intermittent esotropia may become apparent only when looking at close objects or only when looking at distant objects, or if you are tired or sick.
-Intermittent esotropia requires treatment to prevent it from becoming constant.
-The different forms of esotropia include:
+Crossed eyes can be constant or intermittent.
+A constant esotropia is present all the time, whereas intermittent esotropia may become apparent only when looking at close objects or only when looking at distant objects, or if the affected person is tired or sick.
+Intermittent esotropia often requires treatment to prevent it from becoming constant.

-- Non-accommodative esotropia: This condition is often associated with an underlying neurologic or neoplastic disorder.
+- Non-accommodative esotropia is often associated with an underlying disorder.
 Early surgical correction appears to benefit children with this condition more than vision correction with eyeglasses.

-- Acute esotropia: This is the sudden development of crossed eyes from no apparent reason in a school-aged or older child with previously normal vision.
+- Acute esotropia is the sudden development of crossed eyes from no apparent reason in a school-aged or older child with previously normal vision.
 Immediate evaluation of the child with acute esotropia is necessary to determine the underlying cause.
-Among the many causes are a few potentially life-threatening conditions such as meningitis, encephalitis, and head trauma.
+Among the possible causes are a few potentially life-threatening conditions such as meningitis, encephalitis, and head trauma.

-- Mechanical esotropia: This is caused by a problem with the intraocular muscles.
-The intraocular muscles can become restricted or tightened because of thyroid myopathy, for example, or they may be physically obstructed as a result of a blowout fracture.
+- Mechanical esotropia is caused by a problem with the intraocular muscles.
+The intraocular muscles can become restricted or tightened by disease (like thyroid myopathy, for example), or they may be physically obstructed as a result of a blowout fracture (a blowout fracture is a fracture of the walls of the eye’s orbit—in layman’s terms, the eye sockets in the skull).
 Mechanical esotropia may be seen in children with Duane syndrome, an eye muscle disorder that can prevent outward movement of the eye (toward the ear).

 - Sensory esotropia: A person with this condition suffers from reduced visual acuity in one eye, which hinders or disrupts the process of fusion in normal binocular vision (binocular vision is the coordination of both eyes so that the separate and slightly dissimilar images seen by each eye are appreciated as a single image).
 Sensory esotropia occurs most frequently in children younger than 5 or 6.

 - Consecutive esotropia: This may occur after surgical overcorrection of an exotropia.
-Other oculomotor anomalies — such as vertical or cyclotorsional deviations — are often present in such cases.
-Consecutive esotropia may result in amblyopia and loss of normal binocular vision in young children and diplopia in adults.
+Consecutive esotropia may result in a condition called amblyopia (lazy eye) and loss of normal binocular vision in young children and diplopia (double vision) in adults.

 What Causes Esotropia?

-Esotropia cannot be prevented, but its complications can be prevented if the problem is detected early and treated properly.
+Esotropia cannot be prevented, but complications resulting from it can be prevented if the problem is detected early and treated properly.
 Children should be monitored closely during infancy and through the preschool years to detect potential eye problems, especially if a relative has strabismus.

 In the United States, children are typically screened for eye health before they are six months old, and thereafter at each check-up with their pediatrician or family practitioner.
 A thorough eye examination by an ophthalmologist or optometrist is recommended when the child is between the ages of 3 and 5.